adamlac23/flight-delays-ml/README.md

 # ✈️ Flight Delays ML

 A data analytics & machine learning project built in Python to predict **flight arrival delays (≥15 minutes)** and analyze the key operational and temporal factors influencing them.
-This repository is structured as a **portfolio-ready project**, combining exploratory data analysis (EDA), feature engineering, model training, and explainability using SHAP.
+This repository is combining exploratory data analysis (EDA), feature engineering, model training, and explainability using SHAP.

 ---